wapiti-scanner/wapiti/INSTALL.md

 If you haven't sufficient privileges are you are afraid of breaking some dependencies in your python packages then using a virtual environment is the way to go.
 Just refer to the related section.

-Otherwise you will have to launch setup.py as a privileged user.
+Otherwise, you will have to launch setup.py as a privileged user.

 Enjoy Wapiti.